------- + -------

 One population at risk of adverse health outcomes due to food insecurity is pregnant women.
 Many risk factors related to food insecurity during pregnancy can impact maternal and fetal health outcomes.

-Food as Medicine (FAM) interventions have emerged as a solution to improve food security.
+Food is Medicine (FIM) interventions have emerged as a solution to improve food security.
 These interventions include:

 • Produce prescriptions.

-While researchers continue to evaluate the effectiveness of these interventions, FAM initiatives prioritizing pregnant women have largely gone unstudied.
+While researchers continue to evaluate the effectiveness of these interventions, FIM initiatives prioritizing pregnant women have largely gone unstudied.

-Therefore, the purpose of this study was to provide Share Our Strength’s No Kid Hungry Campaign with a landscape analysis of FAM interventions to document the evolving landscape of FAM programs for pregnant women and identify six future directions detailed below.
+Therefore, the purpose of this study was to provide Share Our Strength’s No Kid Hungry Campaign with a landscape analysis of FIM interventions to document the evolving landscape of FIM programs for pregnant women and identify six future directions detailed below.

 Overall Findings